RWTH-EBC/EBC-Tutorials/EBC-Python-101/README.md

 ### Take away
-There are more efficient ways to debug your program code the print statements, one is the use of the Python integreated debugger pdb.
+There are more efficient ways to debug your program code then print statements, one is the use of the Python integreated debugger pdb.